lsyt1/PaddleMaterials/get_started.md

 For datasets with different formats, you can either:
 1. Create a custom dataset class, import it in `ppmat/datasets/__init__.py`, and modify the configuration
-2. Convert your dataset to PaddleMaterial's supported format (recommended for convenience)
+2. Convert your dataset to PaddleMaterials's supported format (recommended for convenience)

 ## 5. Train with Customized Models and Standard Datasets